Ecommerce SEO audit for online stores

 Does this include Google Merchant Center issues?

 It includes public merchant trust signals that overlap with Shopping and Merchant Center confidence.
-If the urgent problem is GMC misrepresentation or disapproval risk, use the dedicated GMC misrepresentation audit.
+If the urgent problem is GMC misrepresentation, feed mismatch, invalid identifiers, or disapproval risk, the audit routes into the dedicated GMC or feed truth workflow.

 What do I get from the paid audit?